ni/measurement-plugin-python/README.md

 The `examples` directory contains the following example projects:

 - `sample_measurement`: Performs a loopback measurement with various data types.
+Provides a Measurement UI and a LabVIEW UI.
 - `nidaqmx_analog_input`: Performs a finite analog input measurement with NI-DAQmx.
 - `nidcpower_source_dc_voltage`: Sources and measures a DC voltage with an NI SMU.
 Provides a Measurement UI and a LabVIEW UI.
 - `nidmm_measurement`: Performs a measurement using an NI DMM.